FOCO THEORY (or FOCOISM, FOCALISM, FOQUISMO, etc.)

 Attempts to apply the foco strategy in other countries have always failed dismally.
 In Africa Laurent-Désiré Kabila, with the direct help of Che, attempted it with very dismal results in the Congo.
 The most famous example is that led by Che himself in Bolivia, where his approach failed to connect up with the Bolivian peasants and led to his swift capture by the Bolivian Army with the help of the U.S. CIA.
 (The actual cold-blooded murder of Che after his capture is said to have been done personally by the notorious CIA agent Felix Rodriguez.)
 This humiliating failure led Cuba to back off on supporting similar focoist adventures for a number of years, and revolutionary groups around the world which had been inspired by the Cuban revolution began splitting into factions, and shifting more toward alternative strategies.
 In the mid-1970s, however, Cuba resumed its support for international revolution in a big way.
 In Africa it deployed its own troops and also supported the MPLA guerrillas in Angola.
 In the Caribbean area it resumed substantial support for groups following the foco strategy.
 In Argentina, the People’s Revolutionary Army (ERP), led by Roberto Santucho, tried the foco method in Tucumán Province, near Bolivia, but apparently without Cuban military or financial support.
 It was also rather easily defeated by around 3,000 Argentine soldiers, partly by using vicious state terror tactics against the small number of ERP supporters in nearby towns.

 While the original foco strategy was designed for revolutionary efforts in rural areas in oppressed Third World countries, in the late 1960s the foco idea was also adapted for urban areas in some Third World countries and even in the United States!
 Needless to say, the results of this urban guerrilla warfare were even more ignominious defeats.
-(See: Venceremos Organization and Weather Underground organization.)
+(See: Venceremos Organization, Weather Underground organization and Carlos Marighella.)

 See also the article “Guevara, Debray, and Armed Revisionism”, by Lenny Wolff (1985), at: http://www.bannedthought.net/Cuba-Che/Guevara/Guevara-Debray-Wolff.pdf